DannyAllegrezza/learn-go/README.md

 This is shorthand for `os.Args[1:len(os.Args)]`.
 If `m` or `n` is omitted, it defaults to 0 or len(s) respectively, so we can abbreviate the desired slice as `os.Args[1:]`.

-> We used this as a way to skip the 1st element in the slice and just loop or range through the rest of the elements.ß
+> We used this as a way to skip the 1st element in the slice and just loop or range through the rest of the elements.

 ### TIL - formatting